openservicemesh/osm/DESIGN.md

 	// ListTrafficPolicies constructs a list of all the traffic policies /routes the given Envoy proxy should be aware of.
 	ListTrafficPolicies(endpoint.NamespacedService) ([]endpoint.TrafficPolicy, error)

-	// ListAllowedIncomingServices lists the server names allowed to connect to the given downstream service.
+	// ListAllowedIncomingServices lists the services allowed to connect to the given downstream service (argument to this function).
 	ListAllowedIncomingServices(service.NamespacedService) ([]NamespacedService, error)

 	// GetCertificateForService returns the SSL Certificate for the given service.